The Castle School Curriculum

 d) Some students spend a reduced amount of time within Science, and aim to complete a Single GCSE in Science, and/or an Entry-Level qualification.
 The additional time is used on a wider skills course, usually complementing the ASDAN COPE course they do elsewhere.
 There is usually 1 class following this pathway.

-In the Sixth Form, students can choose from A-level courses in Physics, Chemistry, Biology or Applied Science.
+In the Sixth Form, students can choose from A-level courses in Physics, Chemistry, Biology or Medical Science.
 There are usually 9 or 10 of these classes in each of Years 12/13.

 Science also has a wide range of extra-curricular opportunities, including a KS3 Science Club, and a programme of ‘STEM’ activities open to all students.